tfulanchan/kau-docs/docs/486/ch6.md

 The problem is that great motivations could lead to excessive risk-taking by some of the free agents.
 When some of them fail, the entire network can be pulled down with them.

-Free agents are independent and work from their own self-interest, often at the expense of others.
+Free agents are independent and work for their own self-interest, often at the expense of others.
 Furthermore, many of these unions will take a short-term view, and therefore, there is also the risk of friendly partnerships becoming long-term unhealthy.

 #### Virtual organization characteristics